GeWu-Lab/bias_in_AVS/README.md

 ```
 Note: v1s is also known as S4, and v1m is also known as MS3.
 The AVSBench benchmark is strictly followed.

-We use Mask2Former model with Swin-B pre-trained on ADE20k as the backbone, which can be downloaded in this [link](https://drive.google.com/file/d/15wI-2M3Cfovl6oNTvBSQfDYKf5FmqooD/view?usp=drive_link).
+We use Mask2Former model with Swin-B pre-trained on ADE20k as the backbone, which can be downloaded in this [link](https://dl.fbaipublicfiles.com/maskformer/mask2former/ade20k/semantic/maskformer2_swin_base_IN21k_384_bs16_160k_res640/model_final_7e47bf.pkl) from [repo](https://github.com/facebookresearch/Mask2Former/blob/main/MODEL_ZOO.md).
 Don't forget to modify the `placeholder` in python files to your own path.

 Our well trained model can be downloaded in this [link](https://drive.google.com/drive/folders/16IkrIQGQS9yfdXso_8y-GXZ7qwtLFKC7?usp=share_link).
 Don't forget to modify the `placeholder` in Python files to your own path.